CLARIAH/tool-discovery/CONTRIBUTING.md

 ### Q: Can I run the harvester myself to check what the harvester makes of my software?

-**A:** Yes, this assumes you already registered a YAML file for your software with this source registry, we use `frog.yml` in this example, substitute it with your own:
+**A:** Yes, there are two methods.
+The first assumes you already registered a YAML file for your software with this source registry and will be very similar to how our harvester runs.
+We use `frog.yml` in this example, substitute it with your own:

 ```
 $ git clone https://github.com/CLARIAH/tool-discovery/